bagelotti/FMSC/Readme.md

 One thread is used only for receving the stream of Events, and enqueueing the events into a priority queue.
 The priority queue uses the sequence numbers of the incoming events as the priority, which means that the minimum sequence number goes to the head of the queue.

 The second thread handles all of the events that are ready to be processed in the queue.
 That is, if the next sequnce number to process is at the head of the queue, we dequeue it and process it.
-This thread also contains synchronized hashtable of users to publish the events to the proper output stream.
+This thread also contains a synchronized hashtable of users to publish the events to the proper user with their output stream.

 The remaining threads are used to connect the incoming clients as fast as possible.

 **Event/**: contains the different classes and interface of an Event.
 The classes are seperated to construct individual objects of them, since they do not share the same parameters.
-Within this, there is a special event called the ShutdownEvent, which is used to notify the event processing worker that all events are complete.
+Within this package, there is a special event called the ShutdownEvent, which is used to notify the event processing worker that all events are complete.

 **User/**: represents an incoming user.
 A user can be an offline user or an online user.
 An offline user is created when an event related to them has happened but they're not connected.
 I figured we need to keep track of who follows these users even if they're offline.
-These users can become 'online users' once they connect through the client port and we can store their connection in the User class.
+These users can go 'online' once they connect through the client port and we can store their connection in the User class.

-**test/**: contains all of our unit tests
+**test/**: contains all of our tests